 This recipe comes from Sunset magazine.
 This one is also really yummy, more savory than cheesy.

 Kale is one of the more nutritious greens you can eat.
 How nutritious?
 When your body gets enough phytonutrients, it begins to crave the healthy foods and the sugar cravings go away.
 If you juiced or cooked kale every day I'm sure that you would not have to worry about getting sick or fat ever.

 Kale, let me count the ways it's good for you.
 Kale is in the brassica family of vegetables which do more for your natural immunity than any other vegetable.
 Kale and spinach have the most antioxidants of all.
 Kale is an exceptional source of chlorophyll, calcium, iron and vitamin A.

 Think of all the other chips

-(deep fried) you could be eating: potato (no good,) tortilla (ditto,) all loaded with saturated fat.
+(deep fried) you could be eating: potato (no good,) tortilla (ditto,) high glycemic and loaded with transfats.